 Answer: Generally, no. During their 12 months of initial OPT F-1 students may be self-employed and manage their own businesses.
 However, the 24-month STEM extension precludes self-employment and continuance of payments from Davidson College in any form.
 International students are encouraged to consult with an immigration attorney about their options for entrepreneurship beyond the initial 12 months of OPT.

-Avinger Impact Fund Winner!
+Avinger Impact Fund Winners!

 Thomas Athey (’24)